The 60s Were Very Different

 Lots of Racism

 The 1960s was the civil rights era, and it was a painful time to be any color other than white.
 Jim Crow laws enforced racial segregation in parts of America up until the Civil Rights Act of 1964, and interracial relationships were very difficult indeed.
+Discrimination was widespread, from schools and housing to jobs and basic public services.

 There Was so Little Free Time

 Women in the 60s were expected to spend all their free time maintaining the household, and that was a lot harder than it is now.
 Dishwashers hadn’t been invented yet, so dishes needed to be washed by hand.
 Laundry could sometimes take an entire day.
 It was rough.
+Housework was constant, time-consuming, and rarely appreciated by anyone.